TheAngryByrd/theangrybyrd.github.io/_posts/2018-12-12-Using-Disposables.md

 [15:45:30 INF] EXPECTO!
 2 tests run in 00:00:00.1009410 for Disposable Directory tests – 2 passed, 0 ignored, 0 failed, 0 errored.
 Success! <Expecto>
 ````

-So we can see our print statements telling us where it created the directories and when they deleted them.
+We can see our print statements telling us where it created the directories and when it deleted them.
 Each test has their own isolated folder.
 Neat!

 ## Disposable Database

 For databases, we're going to take a similar approach.
 I'll be using Postgres with Npgsql in this example.
-Setting up postgres is outside the scope of this blog post.
+Setting up Postgres is outside the scope of this blog post.
 We'll be doing something similar to the Disposable Directory example.

 ```FSharp